aderaaij/ardennl-gatsby/content/posts/2018-01-21--my-2017-in-review-all-about-location/index.md

 ---

 As a rule of thumb, year review articles are only okay to publish if you can still comfortably wish people a happy new year.
 The 20th of January should definitely not qualify, but my 2017 was pretty damn amazing and it would be a shame not to write down the gist of it, if even just for myself.
 So… Happy new year and enjoy this story of privilege.

 I say privilege because while the world seemed to be on fire, my girlfriend Monika and I spent 2017 floating on cloud nine in places far from what we used to call home.
-But the seeds for all that had already been planted in 2014 and 2015.
+The seeds for which had already been planted in 2014 and 2015.

 ## Motive